ConnerWithAnE/StreamingServiceStandings/README.md

 # StreamingServiceStandings

-A ratings system and extension for streaming services, WIP
+A streaming service ratings system with a chrome extension and database with NodeJS, WIP and public for viewing.